Mariners Spring Training

 Stadium Information

 The Peoria Sports Complex is nothing if not a trend-setter.
 Built for $32 million on what was once barren desert land, it was the first spring training facility designed to be shared by two teams.
 The stadium also had the dual purpose of becoming the economic catalyst for development in Peoria.
-It was very successful in that regard and all new Cactus League projects since have followed Peoria's two-team complex blueprint.
+It was very successful in that regard and most new Cactus League projects since have followed Peoria's two-team complex blueprint.
 Made with sandstone shaded concrete and blue steel, the stadium in Peoria introduced the modern outfield spanning berm and 360-degree concourse to spring training fans.
 The backdrop is dominated by buildings built in the same earth tone colors as the stadium, plus palm trees and distant mountain vistas.
 The stadium was constructed early enough in the 1990s that the concourse was built behind the grandstand.
-Diamond-shaped plaques displayed atop the facade of the press box recognize the winners of the Spring Training Rookie of the Year award, which has been presented annually since 2002 by the Peoria Diamond Club to the top first year Padres or Mariners player based on their performance at games played in Peoria.
-Until Camelback Ranch-Glendale opened, the Peoria Sports Complex was the only spring training venue not to be named ballpark, park, field or stadium.
+While that couldn't be fixed with a $9 million renovation that was finished in 2015, the grandstand's original seats were finally replaced and a new group area placed in left field was among the amenities that were added to modernize the stadium, which resulted in the Mariners and Padres extending their lease for another 20 years after their original 20-year lease expired.
+Until Camelback Ranch opened in 2009, the Peoria Sports Complex was the only spring training venue not to be named ballpark, park, field or stadium.
 Its name instead highlights the complex's 12 full-sized practice fields, four practice infields, and other baseball training facilities.

 Fast Facts

 Fans enter the ballpark at street level through one of four gates, depending on where they park.
-Gates A and B are on the stadium's west (home plate) side.
-Gates C and D are in the outfield, accessed from the east parking lot.
-The left field entrance (Gate C) is easily the least congested of all four, although starting in 2010 it will not be open every game.
+Gates A, B and C are on the stadium's west (home plate) side.
+Gate D is in the outfield, accessed from the east parking lot.
+Gate B, which is along the third baseline, is the main entrance.

 A continuous concourse runs behind the grandstand and above the berm.
 It allows fans to completely encircle the stadium.